GandhiCloud/cp4a-install-v4/README.md

 non-zero return code
 ```

 Mostly this is due to timeout issue.
-To resolve this, wait for a minute and run the step  *5.
-Run the installer* again.
+To resolve this, wait for a minute and run the step  `*5.
+Run the installer*` again.

 ### 3. Un-Installing Cloud pak for App

-To uninstall the cloud pak for app run the "docker run -v ..." cmd with uninstall option.
+To uninstall the cloud pak for app run the `docker run -v ..."`cmd with uninstall option.
 ```
 docker run -v ~/.kube:/root/.kube:z -u 0 -t \
            -v $PWD/data:/installer/data:z \